stefanrueger/urboot/docs/makeoptions.md

    programming and `-c arduino` will not work.
 Setting `URPROTOCOL=1` saves between 76 and 112 bytes.

    For historical reasons the default is `URPROTOCOL=0` though that is rarely useful.
-Once avrdude v7.1 with its urclock programmer is reasonably well distributed, it is likely that `URPROTOCOL=1` will become default.
+Once Avrdude v7.1 with its urclock programmer is reasonably well distributed, it is likely that `URPROTOCOL=1` will become the default.
 At some point `URPROTOCOL=0` will be withdrawn altogether to simplify `urboot.c`.

  - `WDTO=<timeout>` (watchdog timeout)